OxIonics/ionics_fits/README.md

   will always be corner-cases where the fits fail and that's fine; the aim here is to cover the main cases users will hit in the wild
-- when a user hits a case in the wild where the fit fails unexpectedly (i.e. we think the fit code should have handled it), a `regression tests` based on the failing dataset should be added
+- when a user hits a case in the wild where the fit fails unexpectedly (i.e. we think the fit code should have handled it), a `regression test` based on the failing dataset should be added
 - unit tests should be deterministic.
 Synthetic datasets should be included in the test rather than randomly generated at run time.
 Tip: while writing a test it's fine to let